Mujur Prayer Rug with Apricot Border

 4'10" x 4'2"

-Ever since I started dealing with rugs I developed a soft spot for Mujur prayer rugs.
-I have handled a few over the years but nothing that can compare the grandiosity of this example.
-The rich yet warm red background of the squarish niche (a characteristic which I have found typical of the earliest vintage) is juxtaposed against dark emerald green spandrels, framed by a polychrome tile design border set on apricot.
+This Mujur Prayer Rug with Apricot Border with it’s rich yet warm red background of the squarish niche (a characteristic which I have found typical of the earliest vintage) is juxtaposed against dark emerald green spandrels, framed by a polychrome tile design border set on apricot.
 The extreme fineness of weave together with the silky wool pile imparts a particular tactile quality to the piece.
 The feeling is that of knowing to be in the presence of a majestic rug.

 • Warp: wool, ivory Weft: wool, rust red, 2 shots between knotted rows